-Criteria: The District's Board of Managers is responsible for establishing and maintaining internal control.
+Criteria: The Knife River-Larsmont Sanitary District's Board of Managers is responsible for establishing and maintaining internal control.
 This responsibility includes the internal control over the various accounting cycles, the fair presentation of the financial statements and related notes, and the accuracy and completeness of all financial records and related information.
 Also, the Board of Managers is responsible for controls over the period-end financial reporting process, including controls over procedures used to enter transaction totals in the general ledger; initiate, authorize, record, and process journal entries into the general ledger; and record recurring and nonrecurring adjustments to the financial statements.
 Adequate segregation of duties is a key internal control in an organization's accounting system.

-Condition: The limited number of personnel results in a lack of segregation of accounting duties necessary to ensure adequate internal accounting control.
+Condition: Due to the limited number of personnel within the Knife River-Larsmont Sanitary District, there is a lack of segregation of accounting duties necessary to ensure adequate internal accounting control.
 In addition, audit adjustments were necessary to convert the District's financial records to the financial statements as reported.
 These adjustments were determined to be material to the financial statements.